mdjkenna/GraphStateMachine/README.md

 ```

 Moving through cycles in this way can be useful.
-Again this loop can be prevented or broken after a delay using transition flags to force an alternative edge to be traversed.
+Again this loop can be prevented or broken after a delay using transition flags or vertex state to force an alternative edge to be traversed.
-Of course, if the loop shouldn't exist at all then it should be avoided in the graph's construction.
+Of course, if a loop shouldn't exist at all then it should be avoided in the graph's construction where possible, or a different traversal type used.

-Let's look at the same graph but with the traversal type set to `RetrogradeAcyclic`,
+Let's look at the same graph with a traversal type of `RetrogradeAcyclic`,
-which is the default option (**note:** unconditional traversal means `ForwardAcyclic` produces the same path).
+which is the default option (**Note:** Unconditional traversal means `ForwardAcyclic` produces the same path).

 ```kotlin
 repeat(14) {